kmaasrud/vmc-fys4411/vmc/README.md

 ## Solver explanation

-`wavefunction.rs`, `hamiltonian.rs` and `particle.rs` all contain a similarly named struct representing a respective part of the system.
-These are all tied together in the `System` struct located in `system.rs`.
-These represent the a system state and hold the equations to find relevant quantities.
+`wavefunction.rs`, `hamiltonian.rs` and `particle.rs` all contain a similarly named structs representing their respective aspect of the system.
+They are all tied together in the `System` struct located in `system.rs`.
+These represent the system state and hold the equations to find relevant quantities.

 Building on this, we've got the `Metropolis` trait located inside `metropolis.rs`, which describes an interface that is able to produce a Metropolis step.
 This trait is realised in the two structs `BruteForceMetropolis` and `ImportanceMetropolis`.
 Finally, located in `montecarlo.rs`, our Monte Carlo solver leverages this trait to perform an integration over the desired quantities.